alexandergall/nixos-pxe-installer/README.md

    * 1st DNS server address 198.51.100.3
    * 2nd DNS server address 198.51.100.4
    * DNS domain `example.org`
+   * Location of the Grub boot loader and Linux kernel on the TFTP server: `/srv/tftp/nixos`
+   * Location of the root filesystem on the NFS server: `/srv/nixos/nfsroot`

 ##### DHCP Server

 The following configuration is for a stock ISC DHCP server.
+It supplies the install client with its IP configuration, the information needed to find and load the Grub boot loader and Linux kernel as well as from where to mount the root file system over NFS.

 ```
 option domain-name "example.org";